 - Smoked Paprika: This gives a hint of smokiness to round out the flavors.

-- Cook aromatics & chorizo: Heat the olive oil in a non-stick pan, sauté white parts of scallions until soft, then add crumbled chorizo and cook for 5 minutes.
+Step 1: Sauté the white parts of the scallions in olive oil until soft, then add the chorizo and cook for 5 minutes.

-- Add eggs: Create 4 wells in the mixture and crack one egg into each.
+Step 3: Make four small wells in the shredded sweet potatoes, and crack an egg into each one.
 Season with salt and pepper.

 Pro Tips